-There are three different white penstemons found on Ozarkedge- Penstemon pallidus, Penstemon digitalis and Penstemon tubaeflorus.
+There are four different white penstemons found on Ozarkedge- Penstemon pallidus, Penstemon digitalis, Penstemon tubaeflorus and Penstemon cobaea var. purpureus.
 Each has its own special beauty, but I do have a favorite—Penstemon tubaeflorus.
 Why?
 The showy flowers are massed on strong stems and are absolutely beautiful intermingled with the fresh green of the spring grasses.
 Perhaps part of my enchantment with this plant is that the show is not over with the fading of the bloom.
 After flowering, the seed pods emerge.
 They first appear as an unspectacular green, but soon turn the brilliant color of a fresh cut beet.
 As if that’s not enough, the stem gradually changes from green to a translucent candy apple red.
 This show lasts for a full month before the seed pods ripen to dark brown and release their tiny seeds.

 Beet colored seed pods with translucent candy apple red stems

 Latin Name/Common Name- Penstemon tubaeflorus is also spelled Penstemon tubiflorus.
 I believe the first spelling is correct, but you will find Google results under both names.
 The USDA website uses the second spelling.

 The word “penstemon” is derived from the Greek words, ‘pente’ meaning five and ‘stemon’ meaning thread–which is taken to mean stamen.
 The word “tubaeflorus” means trumpet-flowered and the word “tubiflorus” means tube flowered.

 Common names of this lovely flower are Tubed penstemon, Trumpet penstemon and White wand penstemon.

 Bloom Color- The flowers of Penstemon tubaeflorus are snow white.
 They glisten in the sun, especially when the morning dew clings to the tiny hairs covering each blossom.